-We endorse this statement from the EYFS: "Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
-Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
+We endorse this statement from the EYFS 2021: 'Every child deserves the best start in life and the support that enables them to fulfil their full potential.
+Children develop quickly in the early years and a child's experiences between birth and five have a major impact on their future life experiences.
 A secure, safe and happy childhood is important in its own right.
-Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.".
-Additionally, we also endorse the statement from Working Together to Safeguard Children which states "the child's needs are paramount, and the needs and wishes of each child...should be put first, so that every child received the support they need".
+Good parenting and high quality learning together provide the foundation children need to make the most of their abilities and talents as they grow up'.

 Who are the named staff in each Nursery and what is their role?
 What is a named person?

 Each Nursery has a named person who acts as a Behaviour Lead or Behaviour Coordinator.
 The Nursery Manager supports the Behaviour Lead.
-You can find the named person for behaviour in your nursery displayed on the staff board in each nursery lobby.
+You can find the named person for behaviour in your nursery displayed in the lobby.